How to Dig a Pond?

 • Remove any large rocks, roots, or debris that may obstruct excavation.

-• Continue to dig the hole until it is the correct depth and shape for your desired pond size, ensuring you have dug around 1-2 feet beyond what you need for later liner installation.
+• Dig the hole until it is the correct depth and shape for your desired pond size, ensuring you have dug around 1-2 feet beyond what you need for later liner installation.

-• Line the bottom of the pond with a layer of sand or gravel for better drainage purposes and prevent punctures in any liner you may use later.
+• Line the bottom of the pond with sand or gravel for better drainage and to prevent punctures in any liner you may use later.

-• Install a pre-formed plastic liner or rubberized masonry waterproofing such as EPDM or butyl rubber directly into the excavated area to form a watertight seal, or use a flexible liner purchased from a garden center to create your custom shape and size for your backyard pond.
+• Install a pre-formed plastic liner or rubberized masonry waterproofing, such as EPDM or butyl rubber, directly into the excavated area to form a watertight seal, or use a flexible liner purchased from a garden center to create a custom shape and size for your backyard pond.

-• Add additional layers of gravel or clay over the top of the liner for further insulation if desired; however, this step is not necessary depending on climate conditions in your region throughout different times of year (i.e., if temperatures do not dip significantly throughout winter months).
+• If desired, add additional layers of gravel or clay over the top of the liner for further insulation; however, this step is not necessary depending on climate conditions in your region at different times of year (i.e., if temperatures do not dip significantly during winter months).

 • Fill up the pond with water while simultaneously watching out for any areas where leaks might appear due to improper sealing during installation; apply additional layers of sealant if needed at this point so that none are present upon completion of filling up the pool with water.

-• Add aquatic plants inside and outside of your backyard pond; this will help filter toxins such as ammonia out of the water while providing oxygenation through their respiration process and adding beauty to your landscape design with their foliage colors!
+• Add aquatic plants inside and outside your backyard pond.
+These will help filter toxins such as ammonia out of the water while providing oxygen through their respiration process and adding beauty to your landscape design with their foliage colors!

 backyard pond example